Max Joseph von Pettenkofer: Career as chemist

-After working under Liebig at Gießen, Pettenkofer was appointed chemist to the Munich mint in 1845.
-Two years later he was chosen as an extraordinary professor of chemistry at the medical faculty.
-In 1853 he was made a full professor and in 1865 he also became a professor of hygiene.
-In his earlier years he devoted himself to chemistry, both theoretical and applied, publishing papers on a wide range of topics.
+After working under Justus von Liebig at the University of Giessen, Pettenkofer was appointed chemist to the Bavarian State Mint in Munich in 1845.
+Two years later, he was chosen as an extraordinary professor of chemistry at the medical faculty at the Ludwig-Maximilians-Universität München.
+In 1853, he was made a full professor and in 1865 also became a professor of hygiene.
+In his earlier years, he devoted himself to chemistry, both theoretical and applied, publishing papers on a wide range of topics.
 One of his first projects and subsequent publications was in the separation of gold, silver, and platinum.
-This work derived from his position at the Munich mint and was centered around minimizing the costs of currency conversion by separating the precious metals from one another.
+This work derived from his position at the Bavarian State Mint and was centered around minimizing the costs of currency conversion by separating the precious metals from one another.
 The purer elements could then be utilized in other applications.
-Later in his career he continued published and spoke about the numerical relations between the atomic masses of analogous elements.
+Later in his career, he continued published and spoke about the numerical relations between the atomic masses of analogous elements.
 His theories were early in the development of the Periodic Table.
 He rejected the current theory of triads and expanded the connections between the elements to larger groupings.
 He argued that the weights of different elements in a group were separated by multiples of a certain number that varied based upon the group.
 His work in this area was later cited by Dmitri Mendeleev in his construction of the Periodic Table of Elements.
 He continued his publications in a wide variety of other fields as well including: the formation of aventurine glass, the manufacture of illuminating gas from wood, the preservation of oil paintings, and an improved process for cement production among other things.
 The color-forming reaction known by his name for the detection of bile acids was published in 1844.
 In his widely used method for the quantitative determination of carbonic acid the gaseous mixture is shaken up with baryta or limewater of known strength and the change in alkalinity ascertained by means of oxalic acid.
 He further provided the experimental proof that the mysterious haematinum of ancient times was in fact a copper-colored glass.